One-loop squared amplitudes for hadronic $tW$ production at next-to-next-to-leading order in QCD

 \right),~~ R_{11}=\left(

 \right),~~ R_{12}=\left(

 \right).\nonumber \eqa

-In order to solve the above differential equations, we need to specify the boundaries.
+In order to solve the above differential equations, we need to specify the boundary conditions.
 The integrals $M_1$ and $M_4$ are simple enough so that one can get the analytical results with full dependence on $\epsilon$ from direct computation.
+Since all the one-loop integrals we encounter do not have any branch cut at the kinematic points corresponding to $t=0, m_W=0,s=(m_t+m_W)^2,$ and $u t=m_t^2 m_W^2$, they are regular without any singularity at these kinematic points.
 The boundary condition of $M_2$ is obtained using the fact that it is regular at $t=0$.
-Similarly, the boundaries of $M_3,M_5$ and $M_6$ are derived from the regular condition at $m_W=0$, $s=(m_t+m_W)^2$ and $u t=m_t^2 m_W^2$, respectively.
+Explicitly, the coefficient of $1/t$ in the differential equation, which is a linear combination of some master integrals, is vanishing.
+Similarly, the boundary conditions of $M_3,M_5$ and $M_6$ are derived from the regular condition at $m_W=0$, $s=(m_t+m_W)^2$ and $u t=m_t^2 m_W^2$, respectively.